ATTR Cardiac Amyloidosis: The Hidden Heart Disease

 References

-Heidenreich PA, Bozkurt B, Aguilar D, et al. 2022 AHA/ACC/HFSA Guideline for the Management of Heart Failure: A Report of the American College of Cardiology/American Heart Association Joint Committee on Clinical Practice Guidelines.
-Journal of the American College of Cardiology.
-2022;79(17):e263-e421.
+Heidenreich, P.A., B. Bozkurt, D. Aguilar, et al. 2022.
+"2022 AHA/ACC/HFSA Guideline for the Management of Heart Failure: A Report of the American College of Cardiology/American Heart Association Joint Committee on Clinical Practice Guidelines."
+Journal of the American College of Cardiology 79 (17): e263-e421.